Get information about BNA events, activites, and news quickly by email. Please send us your email address.

 BNA's annual income is derived from association dues, with additional income from special project fundraising efforts that are held as needed.

-The Briarcreek Facebook page and this website, provide great information, communication and easy access to BNA Board members, and the local block captains.
-These resources make it easy for you to be informed and involved in Briarcreek neighborhood activities and City activities that affect us all.
+Briarcreek has a private neighborhood Facebook page in additional to this website.
+Our goal is to provide information and encourage communication between neighbors as well as easy access to BNA board members and block captains.
+These resources make it easy for you to be informed and involved in Briarcreek neighborhood activities and City activities.

 Checkout the latest news, activites and pictures of past events.
-Also available online are the neighborhood convenants, bylaws, meeting notices, meeting schedules, and other items of interest.
+Feel free to review the neighborhood convenants, bylaws, meeting notices, meeting schedules, as well as other items of interest.
 We have provided convenient links to local schools, community police officers, and local government officials.

-Be sure to bookmark our website so you can return easily and often!
+Bookmark or save our website to favorites so you can return easily and often!